Photo by Thomas Woodtli from Zürich, Switzerland

 Price: €200–800/night | Location: Km 6 Route du Barrage, Palmeraie

-Beldi Country Club is the most atmospheric of the Palmeraie properties at accessible prices — the 7-hectare organic rose garden (the roses are harvested for the extraordinary rose water and rose oil products), the two pools (outdoor and indoor), and the genuinely countercultural design (the Beldi was the first property to use traditional Marrakchi crafts in a contemporary aesthetic, before it became mainstream).
+Beldi Country Club is the most atmospheric of the Palmeraie properties at accessible prices — a 7-hectare organic rose garden (the roses go into its rose water and rose oil products), two pools (indoor and outdoor), and a design approach that was genuinely countercultural when it opened: Beldi was using traditional Marrakchi crafts in a contemporary style before that became the norm.

 Understanding Marrakech’s Geography

-The Medina (Old City): The UNESCO World Heritage walled city — the Jemaa el-Fnaa square, the souks, the Medersa Ben Youssef (the 14th-century Islamic college, the finest Moroccan architectural heritage building accessible to non-Muslim visitors), and the extraordinary Yves Saint Laurent memorial Jardin Majorelle (the cobalt-blue garden commissioned by the painter Jacques Majorelle in the 1920s, preserved and opened to the public by Yves Saint Laurent and Pierre Bergé in 1980).
+The Medina (Old City): The UNESCO World Heritage walled city — the Jemaa el-Fnaa square, the souks, the Medersa Ben Youssef (the 14th-century Islamic college, one of the finest pieces of Moroccan architectural heritage open to non-Muslim visitors), and the Yves Saint Laurent memorial Jardin Majorelle, the cobalt-blue garden commissioned by painter Jacques Majorelle in the 1920s and later preserved and opened to the public by Saint Laurent and Pierre Bergé in 1980.

-Gueliz (New City): The French Protectorate colonial city, west of the Medina — the wider streets, the outdoor café culture, the Galerie 127 (the finest contemporary photography gallery in Morocco), and the most practical supermarkets and pharmacies.
-Most of the large 5-star hotels are in the area between Gueliz and the Medina (Hivernage).
+Gueliz (New City): The French Protectorate colonial city west of the Medina — wider streets, outdoor café culture, the Galerie 127 photography gallery, and the most practical supermarkets and pharmacies.
+Most of the large 5-star hotels sit in the area between Gueliz and the Medina, known as Hivernage.

-The Palmeraie: The ancient palm grove (20,000 palm trees, agricultural since the 11th century) northeast of the Medina — the large resort hotels, the golf courses, and the most spacious properties.
+The Palmeraie: The ancient palm grove (20,000 palm trees, farmed since the 11th century) northeast of the Medina — home to the large resort hotels, the golf courses, and the most spacious properties in the region.

 FAQ

 What is the best time to visit Marrakech?
-March–May and October–November — comfortable temperatures (20–28°C), the Atlas Mountains snow-capped (spectacular backdrop), and the souks accessible without the summer heat.
-June–August has temperatures 38–42°C; the souks and the Medina walking become genuinely uncomfortable in midday.
-December–February has cool evenings (8–15°C) but warm sunny days (18–22°C) — the best time for Atlas Mountain treks if combining with Marrakech.
+March–May and October–November bring comfortable temperatures (20–28°C), snow-capped Atlas Mountains as a backdrop, and souks that are still pleasant to walk in the heat of the day.
+June–August climb to 38–42°C, making midday walking in the Medina genuinely uncomfortable.
+December–February brings cool evenings (8–15°C) with warm, sunny days (18–22°C) — a good window if combining Marrakech with an Atlas Mountains trek.

 What is a riad and is it better than a hotel?
-A riad (from the Arabic “riyadh” meaning garden) is a traditional Moroccan courtyard house — the exterior faces inward to a central courtyard rather than outward to the street, providing privacy and a microclimate that is cool in summer.
-The finest riads provide more atmospheric accommodation than any hotel, with extremely personal service in 4–12 rooms.
-For the authentic Marrakech experience, a quality riad is the most appropriate choice; for resort amenities (large pool, multiple restaurants, spa), the grand palaces are necessary.
+A riad (from the Arabic riyadh, meaning garden) is a traditional Moroccan courtyard house: the exterior faces inward toward a central courtyard rather than out to the street, which gives it both privacy and a cooler microclimate in summer.
+A good riad offers more atmosphere than most hotels can match, with highly personal service across just 4–12 rooms.
+For an authentic Marrakech stay, a quality riad is the right call; for resort amenities like a large pool, multiple restaurants, or a spa, the grand palaces are the better fit.

 Is it safe to explore the Medina independently?
-Yes, with the normal precautions — the Medina is safe for daytime walking (the most concentrated area for pickpocketing is around the Jemaa el-Fnaa square; keep cameras secured and bags closed).
-Evening in the Medina is fine, but the lanes become genuinely complex to navigate at night.
-The “unofficial guides” who approach visitors outside the Koutoubia Mosque are persistent but decline firmly (“la shukran” — “no thank you” in Arabic) and they will accept the refusal.
+Yes, with the usual precautions.
+Daytime walking is safe; pickpocketing is most concentrated around the Jemaa el-Fnaa square, so keep cameras secured and bags closed.
+Evenings are fine too, though the lanes get genuinely harder to navigate after dark.
+The unofficial guides who approach visitors outside the Koutoubia Mosque are persistent but not aggressive — a firm “la shukran” (“no thank you”) is generally enough, and they’ll accept it.